russgithub/hello-world/README.md

 # hello-world
-Repository created to learn githum
+Repository created to learn github

+A bit about yourself!